getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Consistency Within a Trace

-For traces which involve multiple transactions, Sentry uses a "head-based" approach: a sampling decision is made in the originating service, and then that decision is passed to all subsequent services.
+For traces that involve multiple transactions, Sentry uses a "head-based" approach: a sampling decision is made in the originating service, and then that decision is passed to all subsequent services.
 To see how this works, let's return to our webapp example above.
 Consider two users, A and B, who are both loading your app in their respective browsers.
 When A loads the app, the SDK pseudorandomly "decides" to collect a trace, whereas when B loads the app, the SDK "decides" not to.
 When each browser makes requests to your backend, it includes in those requests the "yes, please collect transactions" or the "no, not collecting transactions this time" decision in the headers.

-When your backend processes the requests from A's browser, it will see the "yes" decision, collect transaction and span data, and send it to Sentry.
-Further, it will include the "yes" decision in any requests it makes to subsequent services (like your database server), which will similarly collect data, send it to Sentry, and pass the decision along to any services they call.
-Though this process, all of the relevant transactions in A's trace will be collected and sent to Sentry.
+When your backend processes the requests from A's browser, it sees the "yes" decision, collects transaction and span data, and sends it to Sentry.
+Further, it includes the "yes" decision in any requests it makes to subsequent services (like your database server), which similarly collect data, send it to Sentry, and pass the decision along to any services they call.
+Through this process, all of the relevant transactions in A's trace are collected and sent to Sentry.

-On the other hand, when your backend processes the requests from B's browser, it will see the "no" decision, and as a result it will _not_ collect and send transaction and span data to Sentry.
-It will, however, do the same thing it did in A's case in terms of propagating the decision to subsequent services, telling them not to collect or send data either.
-They will in turn tell any services they call not to send data, and in this way no transactions from B's trace will be collected.
+On the other hand, when your backend processes the requests from B's browser, it sees the "no" decision, and as a result it does _not_ collect and send transaction and span data to Sentry.
+It does, however, do the same thing it does in A's case in terms of propagating the decision to subsequent services, telling them not to collect or send data either.
+They then in turn tell any services they call not to send data, and in this way no transactions from B's trace are collected.

-Put simply: as a result of this head-based approach, where the decision is made once in the originating service and passed to all subsequent services, either all of the transactions for a given trace will be collected, or none will, so there shouldn't be any incomplete traces.
+Put simply: as a result of this head-based approach, where the decision is made once in the originating service and passed to all subsequent services, either all of the transactions for a given trace are collected, or none are, so there shouldn't be any incomplete traces.

 ### Consistency Between Traces